-Valley High-Speed Train (HST) Program Environmental Impact Report/Environmental Impact Statement (EIR/EIS) (Bay Area to Central Valley EIR/EIS) (Authority and FRA 2008) and the Authority's 2012 Bay Area to Central Valley High-Speed Train Partially Revised Final Program Environmental Impact Report (Partially Revised Final Program EIR) (Authority 2012) were also first-tier, programmatic documents, but they focused on the Bay Area to Central Valley region.
+2012 Bay Area to Central Valley High-Speed Train Partially Revised Final Program Environmental Impact Report (Partially Revised Final Program EIR) (Authority 2012) were also first-tier, programmatic documents, but they focused on the Bay Area to Central Valley region.
 These first-tier EIR/EIS documents provided the Authority and FRA with the environmental analysis necessary to evaluate the overall HSR system and make broad decisions about general HSR alignments and station locations for further study in the second-tier EIR/EISs.
 Tier 1 decisions established the broad framework for the HSR system that serves as the foundation for the Tier 2 environmental review of individual projects.
 Between San Francisco and San Jose, the existing Caltrain corridor was advanced for Tier 2 study.
 Consistent with Tier 1 decisions, the Project Section would provide HSR service from the SFTC in San Francisco to Diridon Station in San Jose.
 The station locations advanced for Tier 2 study included a station in downtown San Francisco, a potential mid-Peninsula station, a San Francisco International Airport (SFO) Station at Millbrae, and a station at the San Jose Diridon Station.

-The Authority and FRA prepared the Tier 1 documents in coordination with the U.S. Environmental Protection Agency (USEPA) and the U.S. Army Corps of Engineers (USACE).
-The USEPA and USACE concurred that the corridors selected by the Authority and FRA in Tier 1 were most likely to yield the least environmentally damaging practicable alternative under Section 404 of the Clean Water Act (CWA).
+The Authority and FRA prepared the Tier 1 documents in coordination with the USEPA and the USACE.
+The USEPA and USACE concurred that the corridors selected by the Authority and FRA in Tier 1 were most likely to yield the least environmentally damaging practicable alternative under Section 404 of the CWA.